lbragstad/notes/code-review-checklist.md

 > Keystone, chances are we might need a Tempest test to enforce that behavior.
 > An example of this would be Tempests tests and validate operations used with
 > Keystone trusts.
 When in doubt, drop into the `#openstack-qa` channel on
 > Freenode and ask the Tempest folks.
-Most of these questions can be answered
-> by checking out the change locally with `git review -d <patch-number>` and
-> inspecting coverage reports.

 * Do the tests added have add complex setup?

 > With large projects that move fast, the testing footprint grows a lot.
 It
 > becomes very easy for tests to get added with niche setup procedures.
 If a
 > patch has specific setup methods for tests, can they be consolidated into
 > something that already does that setup?
+Can the setup logic be pulled out
+> into a testing mixin and shared?